This workshop is currently sold out. You can join our waiting list below in case a space becomes available.

 - Opening the hives to separate the bees from some of their honey

 - Spinning out the honey using manual extractors

 - Jaring and labelling the honey for sale at Walworth Garden.

 Neither previous experience nor special equipment is necessary although it would be a good idea to bring footwear / and socks that cover feet and ankles as the bee-suits won't

 Did You Know

-If you're a resident of the EEA (The European Economic Area) for 3 years or more and are over 19 years old you can attend one free workshop per academic year with us!*
+If you're a resident of the EEA (The European Economic Area) for 3 years or more and are over 19 years old you can attend one free workshop per academic year!*